AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

 1. Click **[!UICONTROL Assets]** available in the left navigation pane.
 Adobe Express  displays the list of repositories that you are entitled to access along with the list of assets and folders available at the root-level.

-1. Select the repository and use the search bar to search assets that you need to use in the canvas.
+1. Browse or search assets in your repository to drag & drop onto the canvas.
 You can filter assets using various available filters, such as, file type, MIME type, and dimensions.

-1. Click the asset to include it in the canvas.

    ![Include assets from Assets add-on](assets/adobe-express-native-integration.png)